-All three hedge fund-of-funds managers invest in 25 to 40 underlying hedge fund managers.
-CSI is a net long equity long/short hedge fund-of-funds which only invests in equity long/short funds.
-This fund tends to invest in domestic managers with a focus in managers with smaller assets bases.
-CSSO is a net long hedge fund-of-funds comprised of underlying hedge fund managers' best ideas.
+Both hedge fund-of-funds managers invest in 25 to 35 underlying hedge fund managers.
 Evanston Weatherlow is a multi-strategy hedge fund-of-funds manager who invests in equity long/short, credit, and global macro strategies.
-The objective for this hedge fund-of-funds is equity like returns with half the risk of the S&P 500 Index over a full market cycle.
-Historically, the hedge fund-of-funds investments will not capture all of the equity market rally, but will preserve capital better during a down period in the equity markets.
+Maverick is a multi-strategy hedge fund-of-funds manager who invests in equity long/short, credit, and multi-strategy strategies.
+The objective for these hedge fund-of-funds is equity like returns with half the risk of the S&P 500 Index over a full market cycle.
+Historically, the hedge fund-of-funds investments will not capture the entire equity market rally, but will preserve capital better during a down period in the equity markets.